unclejamal/unclejamal.github.io/_posts/2017-06-27-socrates-uk.markdown

 - [auth0](https://auth0.com) - few lines of code to get sign ins for free

 ### 18:00 in Wotton - Lightning talks
-- asking important question on hipchat and getting no answer?
+- asking important question on HipChat and getting no answer?
 Why?
 Because I didn't explain why it's important.
 - why am I asking the question?
 What the cost of them not answering the question is?
 What could I do if I don't get an answer?
 - e.g. "I need to make decision by Friday for the meeting.
-But if you don't give me the answer till then, here's what I'm gonna do"
+But if you don't give me the answer till then, here's what I'm going to do"
 - provide context for people + respect their time + provide TL;DR (expand gradually)